 Hayek, who shares a 13-year-old daughter named Valentina with Pinault, describes her husband as “magic”, but did point out that such insults were not always only aimed at her.

 “There is a discrimination also to rich men.
 Immediately you think because somebody’s rich, [they] might not be a good person, might be somebody materialistic, might be somebody that doesn’t have values …,” Hayek explained.
 “There is all these preconceptions and I heard them, by the way.
 It was the last thing I wanted — it was not my type at all.
 And I came in with the preconceptions and he [melted] them all away.”

 “It’s not just an insult to me.
 I’m not the one being judged only,” she continued.
 “They cannot begin to imagine what a joy that human being is.”

 Pinault founded Kering in 1963.
 At the time it was a wood and building materials company.
 In 1999, Pinault changed its direction when he bought a controlling stake in the Gucci Group.
 Pinault reportedly owns a 3000-piece art collection which includes works by Picasso and Mondrian.

-Elsewhere in the interview, Hayek detailed the unknown trauma she experienced on the set of the 1995 film Desperado.
+Elsewhere in the interview Hayek detailed the unknown trauma she experienced on the set of the 1995 film Desperado.
 New to the movie business, Hayek said she cried all the way through the filming of the love scene with co-star Antonio Banderas.
-She was all of 27 years old, although she maintained he was an “absolute gentleman.”
+She was all but 27 years old, although she maintained she was an “absolute gentleman.”